KiraResari/ceal-chronicler-f/Protocol.md

 ## Incidents

-- [ ] Incidents can be created at points in time
+- [x] Incidents can be created at points in time
-- [ ] Incidents can be renamed
+- [x] Incidents can be renamed
+- [x] Incidents can be deleted
-- [ ] Incidents can be deleted
+- [ ] Incidents can be re-ordered

 ### Characters Overview